AU-Mark/PS-PasswordExpiryNotification/README.md

 ***

+### Credentials
+If you select to use SMTPGRAPH, SMTPAUTH, or SMTPRELAY with user authorization required you will be prompted to enter the client secret or account password.
+These credentials are stored securely in the Windows Credential Manager using the CredentialManager powershell module and are only accessible by the user account that installs and runs the script.

 ### JSON Config
 These are the options that will be configured and saved to dynamically craft the HTML body and send the email.
 You can preinstall a JSON file with these options configured in C:\Scripts\AUPasswordExpiry prior to installation or running the main script and it will be detected automatically.
 #### Table of JSON Config Variable